Maqbool-Solutions-SMC-Pvt-Ltd/Flyway-On-GraalVM-NativeImage-Test/README.md

 # FlywayOnGraalVmNativeTest

-A simple application with Java 11+, JavaFX 15+, GraalVM, HSQLDB and FlywayDB.
+A simple application with Java 11+, JavaFX 15+, GraalVM, FlywayDB & HSQLDB.

 ## Documentation

-Read about this sample [here](https://docs.gluonhq.com/#_hellofx).
-This project is modified version for that's sample project with Flyway implementation.
+Read about such a sample [here](https://docs.gluonhq.com/#_hellofx).
+This project is a modified version for that's sample project with Flyway & HSQLDb implementation.

 ## Quick Instructions